Interested in volunteering? There are some of the most Frequently Asked Questions

 How much will it cost?

 These costs are approximate and can change depending upon changes in charges we are assessed.
 IHP runs our volunteer missions on a cost share basis.
-Please understand that fees are not refundable as we have to prepay expenses for the group in advance.
+Please understand that fees are not refundable as we have to prepay expenses for the group well in advance.
 Each volunteer is responsible for funding their own trip.
-For the next Guatemala jornada in April 2018 we estimate the following:
+For the next Guatemala jornada in March 2019 we estimate the following: